Stress disrupts virtually every natural process in the human body.

 #1: Adjust Your Diet

 Adjusting your diet is the easiest way to reverse adrenal fatigue and hair loss.
-You can use food to ensure you’re getting the nutrients and minerals that your body is currently lacking.

 #2: Supplement Smart